Intrinsic randomness as a measure of quantum coherence: Qubit example

-\emph{Qubit example.}---Here, we give an example of the calculation of $R_I(\rho)$ for a qubit state $\rho$.
-We follow a method of deriving the EOF \cite{Bennett96, Hill97,Wootters98} and refer to Supplementary Materials for details.
+Here, we give an example of the calculation of $R_I(\rho)$ for a qubit state $\rho$.
+We follow a method of deriving the EOF \cite{Bennett96, Hill97,Wootters98} and refer to Appendix \ref{app:qubit} for details.
 Denote the Pauli matrices by $\sigma_i, \sigma_x, \sigma_y$, and $\sigma_z$.
 When measured in the $\sigma_z$ basis, the randomness $R_{z}\left(\rho\right)$ can be calculated by